The Origins of Virtue (1996) is a multi-disciplinary inquiry into why humans cooperate.

-Ridley asks why humans have been hunting bigger preys instead of smaller ones.
+Ridley asks why humans have been hunting bigger prey instead of smaller ones.

-Why taking the risk at all instead of going for smaller animals.
+Why take the risk at all instead of going for smaller animals.

 He says that it’s because of the “social bonus” points that the big hunters garner.
 By having more meat to give away, he can give more meat to other females of the group in exchange for sex.